EVORA-project/evora-ontology/models/docs/sequencing.md

 ## Comments

-* Cloned products have to be sequenced
+* Cloned products have to be sequenced.

 ## Identifier and Mapping Information